 Hop on the phone and call a friend who you trust to share information and feelings with.
 Discuss what’s bothering you and ask for advice if you want it.
 If they have children, it’s likely they’ll be able to relate to your concerns.
 Otherwise, let your friend know you’re calling to talk and are looking for someone to listen.
 It’s likely this interaction will soon have you feeling at ease and possibly even laughing.
 Talk for as long as you need or have time for before moving on with your day.

 A bad day calls for you to take extra good care of yourself.
 Skip your obligations or plans for the evening and make it all about you.
-Paint your nails, read a book or take a hot bath to unwind.
+Paint your nails with nice colors (or get cool ones online on sites like Coteshop to pamper yourself), read a book or take a hot bath to unwind.
 Pick an action or activity that benefits you and makes you feel better.
 Ask your spouse to watch the kids for the evening and give yourself the night off to relax and reflect.

 You’re not alone if you’ve ever experienced stress and worry as a parent.
 It’s what you do with your emotions next that matters most.
 These are ways for parents to overcome a bad day.